Giero98/DataAnalyzer/README.md

 ## Overview

-An application created for the needs of the master's thesis, in which you can conduct research on: transfer time, transfer speed, connection quality (BT module) by sending files while connected to another device via the same app.
+An application in which you can conduct research on: transfer time, transfer speed, connection quality (BT module) by sending files while connected to another device via the same app.
+Bluetooth and Wi-Fi Direct technologies are used.\
+The given application was used for research included in my master's thesis entitled "Analysis of data transmission in Bluetooth and Wi-Fi technologies in communication between mobile devices".

 ### Features